EmanUnion - Religious Knowledge

 3. Hell for Buddhists

-4. Lord Kalki β The Murderer of Buddhists
+4. Did Lord Kalki β Killed Buddhists

 5. Buddhists witnessing the Shraddha invalidates it